HKBU Alumni Gratitude Fund (AGF) 香港浸會大學恩傳資助

 The Fund was set up with donations raised by the Village CARE Campaign in 2019.
 A group of HKBU alumni pledged a sum donation in support of students with special educational needs (SSEN).
 The Fund represents a way to show the alumni’s gratitude to their alma mater, an encouragement for the next generation of students to thrive in their own way.

-Through providing financial assistance to SSEN for their study and learning, it is expected:
+Through providing financial assistance to SSEN for their study and learning:

 - To facilitate the SSEN’s adjustment and adaptation in the University.

 - To enhance the sense of belonging, support and care of SSEN.